 Educational outcomes today can be shaped as much by research and science as by the individual cultures and talents of schools and teachers.
 This session compares trends and changes in modern teaching that are rooted in data and research with those that emerge organically from the passion and creativity of educators.
 Should future education policies be defined more by the bottom-up art or the top-down science of learning?

 Karolyn Belcher, President of TNTP (The New Teacher Project)

 James E. Ford, Program Director, Public School Forum, and former North Carolina Teacher of the Year

 Rebecca Mieliwocki, 2012 National Teacher of the Year

 From smart phones to electric cars, innovations have reshaped virtually every aspect of our lives.
 Even in higher ed, digital instructional tools and flipped classrooms are changing the experience for professors and students.
 Why then have many of our K-12 classrooms remained so firmly rooted in the 20th century?
 Is there something inherently change-resistant about our K-12 schools?
 A visionary district superintendent, an ed tech industry leader and an educator discuss what change can look like when a school or classroom breaks out.
 How can educators and leaders ignite change in their schools and communities to truly transform instruction and learning?
 Walk away with a vision for change.

-Peter Cohen, President, K-20, McGraw-Hill Education (moderator)
+Peter Cohen, Education Technology Industry Expert (moderator)